Will COVID-19 increase the Cost of Capital in the GCC?

 For GCC countries except Bahrain and Oman, the WACC for H1 2020 decreased due to fall in risk free rate (RFR)as a result of monetary easing and their credit ratings remaining unchanged.
 The decrease in the RFR was more than the increase in the ERP for those countries.
 Oman and Bahrain, due to credit rating downgrades saw high risk free rates of 6.7% and 5.5% which failed to compensate for the increase in ERP and consequentlythe WACC increased for them.

-The COVID-19 crisis has negatively GCC countries with fiscal woes like Bahrain and Oman with their cost of capital increasing since the outbreak.
-The other GCC Countries, with investment-grade credit ratings have seen their risk free ratedecrease, which has reduced the weighted average cost of capital in those countries, despite the fall in equity markets increasing the equity risk premium.
-The gradual reopening of GCC economies has seen equity markets recover from their lows of March and April, thereby capping the rise in the WACC in the GCC.
-The Cost of capital in H1 2021 would depend on the extent of the global economic recovery and control of the COVID-19 pandemic.
+The COVID-19 crisis has negatively impacted GCC countries with fiscal woes like Bahrain and Oman with their cost of capital increasing since the outbreak.
+The other GCC Countries, with investment-grade credit ratings have seen their risk free rate decrease, which has reduced the weighted average cost of capital in those countries, despite the fall in equity markets in H1 2020 increasing the equity risk premium.
+The gradual relaxation of lockdown restrictions and loose monetary policies have seen equity markets worldwide making a sustained recovery in Q3 2020 and the GCC stock markets were no exception.
+Currently (as on October 7), Saudi Arabia’s Tadawul Index is down only 0.4% YTD.
+This stock market recovery would result in reduction of the implied ERP.
+However, the Cost of capital in H1 2021 for GCC would depend on the extent of the wider economic recovery in terms of GDP growth, control of the COVID-19 pandemic and the equity markets continuing their recovery.